official-LloydLewis/ListManager/README.md

 ---

-Feel free to adjust the details according to your project's needs!
+Make sure to review and adjust based on your project’s needs!